Wife of a Runner

 rw: I started running.

 rw: I can't believe I'm admitting this, but I love it!
-Didn't at first, but after about 3 months, I well and truly got the bug and I'm an absolute convert!
+I didn't at first, but after about three months I well and truly got the bug and I'm an absolute convert!
 And I get to join in with the discussions at the pub now!

 BUT!
 I'd like to point out that I only have two pairs of running shoes: road and trail.
 And I have a watch but I don't care about the splits… yet…

 rb: Well, if you're a runner you can answer our final question that we ask everybody: If you could beat any athlete from any era in any race.
 Who, when, where, what would it be?

 rw: That's actually easy to answer.
 I would beat my husband off no training at all.
 That'd wipe the smug look off his face.